CodeSagePath/whisper_kit/README.md

 ## Features

-- **Real-time Microphone Input and Transcription**: Capture audio directly from the microphone and get instant transcriptions with live feedback
+- **Audio File Transcription**: Transcribe WAV audio files to text using OpenAI's Whisper models
-- **Multiple Whisper Models**: Support for various Whisper model sizes (Tiny, Base, Small, Medium) with Tiny model included by default for a lightweight experience
+- **Multiple Whisper Models**: Support for various Whisper model sizes (Tiny, Base, Small, Medium)
-- **Model Management**: Automatic downloading and management of Whisper models with progress tracking
+- **Automatic Model Management**: Models are automatically downloaded when needed, with optional progress tracking
-- **Android Focused**: Thoroughly tested and confirmed to be working seamlessly only for Android devices
+- **Android Focused**: Thoroughly tested and confirmed to be working seamlessly on Android devices
 - **Offline Functionality**: No need for external APIs or cloud services – all processing happens directly on the device
 - **Native Integration**: Efficiently integrates the native `whisper.cpp` library for optimal performance
-- **Real-time Processing Timer**: Built-in elapsed time tracking for transcription processing
-- **Language Support**: Automatic language detection and translation capabilities
+- **Language Support**: Automatic language detection and translation to English
-- **Progress Indicators**: Visual feedback for recording, processing, and transcription states
-- **Audio Management**: Built-in audio file handling and playback functionality
+- **Timestamped Segments**: Get transcription with precise timestamp information for each segment

 ---